alheka/seventimeapi/source/index.html.md

-parentExpenseItemName   |  | If specified, expense items that match the parameter will be included. isInvoiceable           |  | If specified, expense items that match the parameter will be included. isActive                |  | If specified, expense items that match the parameter will be included. favorite                |  | If specified, expenses that match the parameter will be included. sortBy                  |  | If specified, a sort will be made on the specified parameter sortDirection           |  | "ascending" or "descending".
+parentExpenseItemName   |  | If specified, expense items that match the parameter will be included. isInvoiceable           |  | If specified, expense items that match the parameter will be included. isActive                |  | If specified, expense items that match the parameter will be included. favorite                |  | If specified, expense items that match the parameter will be included. sortBy                  |  | If specified, a sort will be made on the specified parameter sortDirection           |  | "ascending" or "descending".
 If specified and sortBy is specified the sort order will be ascending or descending